dmj111/dmj111.github.io/posts/2014/quick-select.rst

 Why would a programmer want to write `their own sort function`_?

-First, and most importantly,to learn about algorithms and programming.
-Sometimes a language or library has an inadequate sort function.
+First, and most importantly, to learn about algorithms and programming.
+Also, a language or library sometimes has an inadequate sort function for a specific situation.

-There is a problem out there that a custom sort is nice to use for.
+There is also a problem in the wild that a custom sort is nice to use for.

 Finding the median of an array of data (or any other percentile, for that matter.)
 Quickselect_ is closely related to Quicksort.
-Instead of recursively sorting both halves of the partition created in the partitioning step, we can just follow one |...| the one that contains the element we are looking for.
+Instead of recursively sorting both halves of the partition created in the partitioning step, we can just follow the one that contains the element we are looking for.

 The C++ STL contains a partition_ function that can do just what we want.
 Sometimes a language / library doesn't include this functionality.

 .. _partition: http://www.cplusplus.com/reference/algorithm/partition/